Rising exports to China surge domestic cotton yarn prices: Ind-Ra

-New Delhi, Feb 20 (IANS) China's demand for India's cotton has pushed domestic yarn prices higher, said India Ratings and Research.
+New Delhi: China's demand for India's cotton has pushed domestic yarn prices higher, said India Ratings and Research.

 Accordingly, domestic yarn production increased in January 2021, led by a strong export and moderate domestic demand during December 2020.